-The number of STRs submitted by foreign-currency exchange operators between 2016 and 2018 was 1,766.
+The number of STRs submitted by foreign-currency exchange operators between 2017 and 2019 was 1,851.

+The Ministry of Finance revised the List of Reference Cases of Suspicious Transactions for foreign currency exchange operators, by adding reference cases focused on abnormal transactions specific to Internet-based transactions and financing of terrorism, and released it in October 2019.
 Among the cases listed as examples in the List of Reference Cases of Suspicious Transactions, the major ones by number of reports are as follows.

-- Currency exchange of large amounts of cash or traveler's checks (653 reports, 37.0%) - Frequent buying and selling of foreign currency or traveler's checks in a short period of time (118 reports, 6.7%) - Cases where it was suspected that a customer visiting a particular shop or its neighboring shops several times a day or over a couple of days so that the amount of each transaction was slightly lower than the threshold for verification at the time of transactions (114 reports, 6.5%)
+- Currency exchange of large amounts of cash or traveler's checks (607 reports, 32.8%) - Frequent buying and selling of foreign currency or traveler's checks in a short period of time (170 reports, 9.2%) - When counterfeit currency, stolen currency, or suspected currency is received (75 cases, 4.1%)